Kalispell Market Report: Land – March 2023

-As of early April, there were 46 residential land parcels for sale in Kalispell which is relatively flat with March’s inventory of 49.
-That being said, it does indicate the eighth monthly decrease in a row.
-Inventory remains low.
+As of early April 2023, there were 148 residential land parcels for sale in Kalispell which is slightly less than March’s inventory of 153.
+This is the fifth drop in monthly inventory in a row but inventory remains much higher than last year at the same time.

 Five or more acres